avestic/avesta/README.md

 - Explicitness over implicitness
 - Developer ergonomics
 - Code aesthetics
+- Principle of least surprise (i.e. it just works)

 TODO:
 ## Event sourcing — the only approach for an exhaustive, lossless source of truth